raphidoc/sear/README.md

 * Human QC of L1b data, analyst can click on the data to shift it between green (1 = good) and red (0 = bad).
 Data that have the flag QC flag 0 is removed from further analysis.
 * Process L2 to summarize (mean) non spectral data.
 For the HOCRs, AOPs are computed.
 * Loess interpolation and smoothing for AOPs.
+* Metadata include rotation of the vessel frame (X, Y, Z vectors in cartesian coordinates) from Tait-Bryan angles (heading, pitch, roll)

 ### Save